Real-normalized differentials: limits on stable curves: Introduction

-The rough version of our main results, with an approach not using the Kirchhoff problem and not yielding the full statement of theorem~\ref{thm:zeroes}, appeared in the third author's Stony Brook PhD dissertation defended in August 2014.
-We then developed the current approach to the problem using the Kirchhoff problem and our method of solving the \RHP.
+The rough version of the results of this paper, with an approach not using the \RHP, and not yielding the full statement of theorem~\ref{thm:zeroes}, appeared in the third author's Stony Brook PhD dissertation defended in August 2014.
+We then developed the current approach to the problem using our solution of the \RHP.
 The current paper, and our proof, are completely independent of the concurrent and independent progress on the compactifications of strata of differentials with prescribed zeroes, in~\cite{gendron,chen,fapa,strata}.